 - The boat should not get close to the whales.
 If you’re lucky, the whales will approach the boat.

-- Boat engine should be off when getting a a safe distance from the whales.
+- The boat engine should be off when getting a safe distance from the whales.

 - Two boats should not get up on each side of the whale “closing it in” but drive up on the same side of the whale